mrfylke/frammr-mqtt-validator/specifications/validators/[deviceId]/response/response.md

 variant type/enum, and it's up to the device to handle the proper response in form of icon, color and sound.

-Device should optionally recieve title and message if supported by the device.
+Device should optionally recieve title and description if supported by the device.

 - Topic: `validators/[deviceId]/response`
 - Direction: Consume (Outbound from client)